caian-org/caian.org/content/blog/_posts/2019-03-03-learning-crystal-the-basics.md

 ---
 layout: post
-title: "Learning Crystal 01: the basics"
+title: 'Learning Crystal 01: the basics'
 ---

 **DISCLAIMER:** _HIC SUNT DRACONES!
 These are my "study notes".
 They're not